iandunn/compassionate-comments/readme.txt

 Stable tag:        0.1
 License:           GPLv2 or later

-Encourages commenters to re-phrase toxic comments to be kind instead.
+Encourages authors of toxic comments to re-phrase them to be more kind instead.

 == Description ==